thomasperi/sandbox-clone/README.md

 await fs.access('/boo/far.txt'); // succeeds now
 ```

+## `clone`

+Create a temporary clone of a directory of test files:

 ## Notes

+* Several methods are yet-untested.

 * The `access` methods don't write, but they're sandboxed anyway, because the way the
 methods provide information is by issuing errors.